bpnavy03/bpnavy03.github.io/README.md

 🔹 Implement MongoDB Atlas for cloud-based storage.

-🔹 Add a user-friendly GUI for better interaction.
+🔹 Add function for creating a tentative course schedule.

 🔹 Expand search features using AI-based recommendations.